zevero/html5-camera/README.md

           photo_jpeg_quality: 0.7,       //jpeg-quality from 0 to 1.0
           xhr:                '/foto',   //url of where the photo shall be uploaded
           callback_xhr:       showInfo,  //show some info on upload progress
-          callback_dataURL:   showPhoto  //display the photo in an img-element });
+          callback_canvas:   showPhoto  //display the photo in an img-element });
       });